Home | Executive Members | Members | Photo Gallery | Videos | नेपाली | News | Contact Us |

 © 2007 All right reserved by Thurrock Nepalese (Gurkha) Community (TNGC) Grays Essex

-Designed by Kisor Rai Mail: kisor_rai@hotmail.co.uk
+Website Designed by Kisor Rai

 info@gurkhascommunitygrays.co.uk